engmaths/emat30008/pdes/finite_diff.md

 Ideally, the user should be able to select how the algebraic system that arises from discretising the problem will be solved.
-For example, the discrete problem could be solved using SciPy's `root` function, NumPy's `solve` function (if the problem is linear), or your own implementation of Newton's method.
+For example, the discrete problem could be solved using SciPy's `root` function, NumPy's `solve` function (if the problem is linear), or your own implementation of Newton's method (see the [supplementary notes](/pdes/nonlinear_poisson.pdf) above on how to implement this).

 ### Steps